virgil698/IdeaSphere/README-en.md

 `IdeaSphere` is a simple and useful forum program based on Python 3.11 and Flask framework.
 It is easy to configure and suitable for quickly setting up a lightweight forum system.

-## 🌟 Core feature
+# 🌟 Core Features

-- **Easy to use** : Simple interface, practical functions, easy to use.
+- **Simple and Easy to Use**: Clean interface, practical functions, and easy to get started.
-- **Easy to configure** : Most of the configuration can be done through the `config.yml` file.
+- **Easy to Configure**: Most configurations can be completed through the `config.yml` file.
-- **Lightweight** : Based on Flask framework development, high performance.
+- **Lightweight**: Developed with the Flask framework, ensuring high performance.
-- **Modular design** : Clear code structure, easy to expand and maintain.
+- **Modular Design**: Clear code structure for easy expansion and maintenance.

 ## 🌟 Realization function